mobiletonster/blogposts/code/web/breakingweb.md

 IPv6 is much longer an uses a combintation of letters and numbers, specifically, IPv6 is represented as eight groups, separated by colons, of four hexadecimal digits (in case you were wondering).

 ## TCP sample app
 There is a lot of detail behind TCP that we won't get into, but we will use TCP in our app to build the next layer we care about, the application layer.
-There are many protocols that exist on the application layer, such as SMTP (Simple Mail Transfer Protocol), FTP (File Transfer Protocol), NTP (Network Time Protocol) and HTTP (Hypertext Transfer Protocol) to a name just a few.
+There are many protocols that exist on the application layer, such as SMTP (Simple Mail Transfer Protocol), FTP (File Transfer Protocol), NTP (Network Time Protocol) and HTTP (Hypertext Transfer Protocol) to name just a few.
 We eventually want to dig into HTTP more, but first let's build a simple TCP Client/Server application to understand how TCP works and how it sits under our application layer.

 ### Launch Visual Studio 2022
 If you want to follow along, we will be using Visual Studio 2022.
 The free community version will work fine for this.